 Click here for a fact sheet providing an overview of the Navy’s Environmental Restoration Program (ERP) at CAX.

-Eighteen potentially contaminated Installation Restoration Program (IRP) sites and Areas of Concern (AOCs), and one Munitions Response Program (MRP), area have been identified for evaluation at CAX based on assessments and investigations.
+Eighteen potentially contaminated Installation Restoration Program (IRP) sites and Areas of Concern (AOCs), and one Munitions Response Program (MRP) area have been identified for evaluation at CAX based on assessments and investigations.
 Three IRP sites (Sites 4, 7, and 9), four IRP AOCs (AOCs 1, 6, 8, and 9), and no MRP areas are currently active in the CAX ERP.
 Following desktop audits, site investigations, and/or removal actions, 11 sites and AOCs have been identified for no further action by the CAX ERP Partnering Team.
+Additional site information on the active and NFA sites is detailed in the Site Management Plan, which is available within the Administrative Record.

 When the last remedial action has been completed or the final remedy has been implemented such that the treatment system is operating as intended (Remedy in Place), a Preliminary Closeout Report for the facility will be signed, constituting CAX’s achievement of Construction Complete.
 A Final Closeout Report for the facility will be executed once the remedial action objectives for all of the sites have been achieved, after which time the facility will be eligible for deletion from the National Priorities List (NPL).